-Some studies do not propose analytical methods but only some suggestions for estimate the external costs (EMT 1998; Nash 1999).
-Other studies refer to national (Proost and Van Dender 1999) or European corridor (Nash 2000) case studies.
+Some studies do not propose analytical methods but only some suggestions for estimate the external costs (EMT, 1998; Nash, 1999).
+Other studies refer to national (Samson et al., 1998; Proost and Van Dender, 1999) or European corridor (Nash, 2000; QUITS, 2005) case studies.

 Marginal cost estimation is studied in the European research projects RECORDIT (2005), as regards the freight transportation, and UNITE (2005) in more general terms; the marginal external costs in urban areas are studied in the paper by Mayeres et al. (1996).
 Estimation of external medium costs is studied by Dings (1991), for the air transport, and by Maibach and Schneider (2002) for the main transport modes.